 Flood testing evaluates the effectiveness of the waterproofing system on low-slope assemblies by temporarily adding a measured amount of water to the roof.
-Visual inspection can then identify leaks at the building interior, which can be extrapolated to the roof area.
+Visual inspection can then identify leaks inside the building, which can then be extrapolated to the roof area.
 Since it does not pinpoint the source of infiltration, flood testing is used less frequently than other methods.
-For some buildings, it may be precluded by structural concerns due to the weight of the accumulated water.
+For some buildings, it may be precluded by structural concerns, due to the weight of the accumulated water.

-Electric field vector mapping (EFVM)

-is an alternative to flood testing, in which a low-voltage electric current is applied to the wet surface of the roof to identify breaches in the waterproofing.
-A conductive wire loop is laid out around the test area, and a potentiometer with two probes is used to detect where current flows through breaches in the membrane to (continued on page 5)
+Electric field vector mapping (EFVM) is an alternative to flood testing, in which a low-voltage electric current is applied to the wet surface of the roof to identify breaches in the waterproofing.
+A conductive wire loop is laid out around the test area, and a potentiometer with two probes is used to detect where current flows through breaches in the membrane to the grounded deck.
+EFVM can identify pinhole openings in the membrane that might not be readily discernable otherwise.
+Unlike flood testing, EFVM can be used on steep-slope and vegetated roofs.
+Because this test method relies upon the electrical resistance of the membrane, certain roof systems-such as black ethylene propylene diene terpolymer (EPDM)-that act as conductors, rather than insulators, are not compatible with the technique.